 2019 Conference on Cyber Norms: Dealing with Uncertainty

-Save the date for our 2019 conference on cyber norms - theme and call for papers are out now (see below).
-Sign up to our mailing list to stay updated on when registration opens and other program updates.
+Save the date for our 2019 conference on cyber norms - the call for papers has closed, but registration will open as of 11 June.
+Sign up to our mailing list to stay updated on the conference and other program updates.

 Lucas Kello is Senior Lecturer in International Relations, serves as Director of the Centre for Technology and Global Affairs, and is also co-Director of the interdisciplinary Centre for Doctoral Training in Cyber Security at the Department of Computer Science at University of Oxford.